Ring (company): Police partnerships

-Alleged use of facial recognition technology
+Use of facial recognition technology

 In February 2018, Business Insider reported references to use of facial recognition technology in Ring's privacy policy.
 The policy stated:

 Where permitted by applicable law, you may choose to use additional functionality in your Ring product that, through video data from your device, can recognize facial characteristics of familiar visitors.
 For example, you may want to receive different notifications from your Ring Doorbell depending on whether a visitor is a stranger or a member of your household.
 If you choose to activate this feature, we obtain certain facial feature information about the visitors you ask your Ring product to recognize.
 We require your explicit consent before you can take advantage of this feature.

 In December 2018, patents filed by Ring surfaced to identify "suspicious" people and automatically alert police.